luisalvesmartins/botconversationdesigner/README.md

     - Choice - Presents navigation options to user
     - If - Evaluates condition, flows to true or false branches
     - Message - Displays a message
-    - LUIS - Calls LUIS
+    - LUIS - Calls LUIS Service
-    - QNA - Calls QNA
+    - QNA - Calls QNA Service
     - Card - Presents a Card
     - API - Calls an API
     - Dialog - Jumps to another Dialog